BelmontDev/UPEN101/README.md

 ## **Unit 2 – Functions and Modularization**

-### 📌 **Brief Description of the Unit:**
+### 📌 **Description of the Unit:**
 This unit focuses on **functions, parameters, return values, and modular programming**.
-It helps students learn how to write reusable code and structure programs effectively.
+It helps learn how to write reusable code and structure programs effectively.

 ### 🔗 **Codes of this Unit:**
 [Unit 2 Code Repository](https://github.com/BelmontDev/UPEN101/tree/main/Programming/U2)